xboxhacker/OpenFeeder/README.md

 # Assembly:

+More soon.... check the photos for more info.

 # WARNING:

 This is my very first ever 3D Cad design.
 So these might be some errors in the source.
 I am to be held harmless for any problems any errors or omissions may cause.
-All sources are provided "AS-IS".
+All sources are provided "AS-IS", and without warranty.